-RBD Palm Olein Futures (FPOL) +/- 60 ticks before the execution of the erroneous trade. (iii)If there is no Best Buy Price or Best Sale Price, then the 'Daily Settlement Price' as referred to in the Clearing House Rules. (iv) Where the Exchange is of the opinion Gold Futures (FGLD) +/- 28 ticks that the price stated in the foregoing is not reflective of the value of a Contract at any given time, then the theoretical value of the Contract based on the cost of carry methodology at the point of execution of the erroneous trade.
-All other Futures Contracts +/- 100 ticks
+US Dollar Denominated Crude Palm Oil Futures (FUPO) +/- 120 ticks (i) The last traded price on the same Business Day before the execution of the erroneous trade.(ii) If there are no trades on that Business Day prior to the execution of the erroneous trade, then the Best Buy RBD Palm Olein Futures (FPOL) +/- 60 ticks Price or the Best Sale Price available before the execution of the erroneous trade. (iii)If there is no Best Buy Price or Best Sale Price, then the 'Daily Settlement Price' as referred to in the Clearing House Rules. (iii)Where the Evaluate is of the animinal set of the set of Gold Futures (FGLD) +/- 28 ticks (iv) Where the Exchange is of the opinion that the price stated in the foregoing is not reflective of the value of a Contract at any given time, then the theoretical value of the Contract based on the cost of carry methodology at the point of execution of the erroneous trade.
+Tin Futures (FTIN) +/- 150 ticks All other Futures Contracts +/- 100 ticks